Artists Space

-Artists Space is a non-profit art gallery and arts organization first established at 155 Wooster Street in Soho, New York City.
+Artists Space is a non-profit art gallery and arts organization first established at 155 Wooster Street in SoHo, Manhattan, New York City.
 Founded in 1972 by Irving Sandler and Trudie Grace and funded by the New York State Council on the Arts (NYSCA), Artists Space provided an alternative support structure for young, emerging artists, separate from the museum and commercial gallery system.
 Artists Space has historically been engaged in critical dialogues surrounding institutional critique, racism, the AIDS crisis, and Occupy Wall Street.

-Artists Space has provided a platform for many notable artists, including Laurie Anderson, John Baldessari, Judith Barry, Ericka Beckman, Ashley Bickerton, Barbara Bloom, Andrea Fraser, Felix Gonzalez-Torres, Lyle Ashton Harris, Peter Halley, Jenny Holzer, Joan Jonas, Mike Kelley, Jeff Koons, Barbara Kruger, Sherrie Levine, Louise Lawler, Robert Longo, Anthony McCall, John Miller, Adrian Piper, Lari Pittman, Tim Rollins, Cindy Sherman, Jack Smith, Michael Smith, Ted Stamm, Haim Steinbach, Stuart Sherman, Laurie Simmons, Frederick Weston, and Fred Wilson.
+As of 2019, Artists Space is located at 11 Cortlandt Alley in the Financial District of Manhattan.

 History

 During its first year, 21 prominent artists were chosen to produce a one-person exhibition, and chose three unaffiliated artists to show work simultaneously.
 Artists such as Romare Bearden, Vito Acconci, Dan Flavin, Nancy Graves, Sol LeWitt, Philip Pearlstein, Dorothea Rockburne, Lucas Samaras, and Jack Youngerman were among those chosen to exhibit and select artists.
 The system provided artists with a great amount of curatorial agency, and the opportunity for emerging artists to gain visibility.

 Several artists support services were also established early on, including the Visiting Artists Lecture Series, the Emergency Materials Fund, and the Independent Exhibitions Program.
 These programs were designed to provide visibility and financial assistance to artists, as well as opportunities to exhibit outside of Artists Space.
 The Emergency Materials Fund provided grants to artists to present their work at an established non-profit venue, while the Independent Exhibitions Program supported the needs of unaffiliated artists who were producing and presenting their work without institutional sponsorship.

 In 1974, The Unaffiliated Artists File was established, later shortened to the "Artists File" in 1983.
 The file was originally composed solely of unaffiliated, New York-based artists, then was expanded to include artists across the United States, and eventually, to include 3000 artists located internationally.
 The Artists File was both a free database open to the public as well as a service for representing a wide range of independent artists.
 Artists Space regularly organized group exhibitions entitled Selections, which featured registered artists from the File.
 The Artists File was one of the largest artists registries in the world, with more than 10,000 users.
 It was digitized in 1986.